 Heads up: this article is only relevant for U.S. businesses.

 Having a fast and reliable internet connection is a requirement for almost every business.
 The cost of an internet service is fully deductible as either an office expense or utility expense.
-However, if you run the business out of your home, you’ll need to factor personal use into the claim.
-If you use the connection all day for business and then the family uses it in the evenings as well, you need to calculate the percentage of work usage and apply that number to the internet provider fees.
+However, if you run the business out of your home, you’ll need to factor in the square footage of your home used for business versus the entire square footage of your home.
+Calculate the percentage of your home dedicated to business use and apply that number to the internet provider fees.
 This new number is the amount you can claim.

 Domain registration and web hosting